-Create a plan.
-The strategy an investor chooses will depend on their goals for investing, including how much money they want to make and the timeframe they want to achieve their target in.
+- Create a plan.
+The strategy an investor chooses will depend on their goals for investing, including how much money they want to make and the time frame they want to achieve their target in.
 By looking at historical average returns data, an investor can get rough guidance of whether their aims are possible.
-Past performance should not be taken as a definitive guide to the future of the FTSE 100, but it can indicate likely trends
+Past performance should not be taken as a definitive guide to the future of the FTSE 100, but it can indicate likely trend.

 If you want to start trading the FTSE 100, you can open a live account with IG in minutes.
 Or, if you want to build your confidence trading the FTSE 100 first, you can practise trading in a risk-free environment using an IG demo account.